aajanki/fi-sentence-embeddings-eval/docs-source/index.md

 ## Key findings

-The frequency weighted average of word2vec (SIF) should be the first choice in a new NLP application because it achieves the best or the second best performance on all tested models.
+FinBERT gives the best performance on all tested tasks, and it should be the first choice when the highest accuracy is required.

+In some cases it might make sense to consider one the simpler models, too.
+The frequency weighted average of word2vec (SIF) is the second best model behind FinBERT on three tasks out of four.
+Forming the embedding vectors and training the classifier takes 1.5-5 times as long for FinBERT as for SIF in these experiments.
 The pooled word2vec is even easier to implement and still performs quite well.
-I was unable to replicate the finding by [@wieting2019] that pooled random projections (BOREP) would be consistently better than the plain pooled word2vec.

 These results reinforce the previous findings in the literature that in general word embeddings perform better better than simpler bag-of-word models (TF-IDF).
 SIF and the average pooled word2vec beat TF-IDF on three tasks out of four.

-More advanced models BERT and LASER, which incorporate the sentence context, are not much better than SIF and often worse.
-This is in contrast to general experience on English, where BERT is one of the state-of-the-art models.
-Moreover, BERT and LASER have more hyperparameters that require tuning and are slower on inference time than pooled word embeddings.
-So there is no reason to prefer the published BERT or LASER models on Finnish documents.
+LASER, which incorporate the sentence context, performs considerably worse than FinBERT despite the similarities in the architecture.
+This could indicate the importance of monolingual training on the target language and show weakness on LASER's multilingual approach.

-The evaluation could be made more comprehensive by including different kinds of NLP tasks, such as question answering, natural language inference or sentiment analysis, but I'm not aware of suitable public Finnish datasets.
+The evaluation could be made more comprehensive by including more varied NLP tasks, such as question answering, natural language inference or sentiment analysis, but I'm not aware of suitable public Finnish datasets.
 This study compares only pre-trained models to limit the required computational effort.
-It would be interesting to find out how much performance improves if an embedding model is trained specifically for the task under evaluation.
+It would be interesting to find out how much performance improves if an embedding model is fine-tuned for the task under evaluation.
 This could benefit especially BERT and other advanced models.

-## References
-\setlength{\parindent}{-0.2in}
-\setlength{\leftskip}{0.2in}
-\setlength{\parskip}{8pt}
-\vspace*{-0.2in}
-\noindent